radareorg/radareorg/source/documentation.rst

 Documentation
 -------------

-Like a lot of other free software projects, we think that the best way to understand what a program does is to read its `source code <https://github.com/radare/radare2/>`__.
+Like a lot of other free software projects, we think that the best way to understand what a program does is to read its `source code
-You can also check was `other people are doing <https://github.com/search?q=radare2>`__ with radare2, and what they are :ref:`talking about <talks>`.
+<https://github.com/radare/radare2/>`__.
+You can also check was `other people
+are doing <https://github.com/search?q=radare2>`__ with radare2, and what they are :ref:`talking about <talks>`, along with the :ref:`myriad of articles
-We generated automatic documentation for the `Vala bindings <http://radare.org/vdoc/>`__ if you're interested in using them.
+<articles>` floating on the internet.
+We generated automatic documentation for
+the `Vala bindings <http://radare.org/vdoc/>`__ if you're interested in using them.

 Scripting
 ---------